 You can add a word or a quote to your tattoo that will show that you are aware that everything attractive is not meant for you.

-This can be interpreted that Medusa was a two-faced person who would hide her true intentions behind her fake smile and warm greetings.
+This can be interpreted as – Medusa being a two-faced person who would hide her true intentions behind her fake smile and warm greetings.
 You can show this in your tattoo design which would imply that you too have been betrayed by fake people.

 The venomous snake on her head can be used to show the fake people that you have encountered in your life.